 It can take a while to wrap your head around the ins and outs of EPR legislation, but hopefully this guide has helped you get started.

-If you have a business operating in the Philippines, and want to partner with a PRO for your EPR program, look no further.
-By partnering with CleanHub, you can help fund the collection and disposal of ocean-bound plastic, whilst also boosting your brand’s legacy.
+If you have a business operating in the Philippines, and want to partner with a PRO for your EPR program, look no further — you can partner with CleanHub.
+All you need to do is get in touch with our in-house team of experts, who can help you choose the right plan to suit your business’s needs.

 FAQs